xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 ## View TestCloud reports

-After test execution, all information are consolidated in execution logs and reports.
-You can view TestCloud reports in the following format: CSV, PDF, JUnit, html.
+After executing tests, execution data is consolidated in logs and reports.
+You can view TestCloud reports in the following formats: CSV, PDF, JUnit, HTML.

 See: [Test Suite and Test Suite Collection Reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html).